 In our duty to periodically review historic areas and to publish proposals for their future preservation and enhancement, we undertook a public consultation and Conservation Area Appraisal in Totley in late 2008.

-The appraisal and management plan were approved and adopted by the Planning board on 30th March 2009.
+The Appraisal and Management Proposals were approved and adopted by the Planning Board on 30 March 2009.